okyeron/neotrellis-monome/README.md

 ## neotrellis building/testing notes

+* Review the [Adafruit tutorial on the neotrellis](https://learn.adafruit.com/adafruit-neotrellis/arduino-code) boards.
+NOTE - there's a typo on that page "the address would be 0x2E + 1 + 2 = 0x30."
+That address would be 0x31

+* Don't worry about the INT pin - it's not used in the grid software.

 * Be sure you have the Adafruit Seesaw libraries installed (via the Arduino Library Manager)

 * Try to test each neotrellis board individually using the Adafruit examples in the File>Examples>Adafruit seesaw Library>Neotrellis menu.
 The Basic sketch is good for testing individual boards.
 The multitrellis>basic sketch is good once you have all the boards connected and addresses assigned.